The Parsha in a Nutshell

 The Core Idea

 - To answer this question, it is helpful to know what the name Yaakov means, and what it represented, which was a desire from birth be in Esav’s position.
-From his first act during his birth, Yaakov was grabbing on to the heel of his brother, perhaps in an attempt to be the firstborn.
-His new name, YYisrael, represented a pride in who he was (yashar – straight, or a sar – prince).
+From his first act during his birth, Yaakov was grabbing on to the heel of his brother, perhaps in a failed attempt to be the first twin born, and therefore the eldest, the firstborn.
+So was named Yaakov, which means “heel-grasper”.
+His new name, Yisrael, represented a pride in who he was (yashar – straight, or a sar – prince).
 His new name was a challenge set to him to move on from his desire to be his elder brother, and come to terms with his own identity and role.

 It Once Happened…